 Layer 3: Pipeline Influence

-Deals that closed where the buyer mentioned "I heard about you from ChatGPT" or "I found you through AI search" — even if they visited through multiple channels before converting.
+Deals where the buyer mentioned “I heard about you from ChatGPT” or “I found you through AI search,” even if they visited through multiple channels before converting.

-Analysis of GEO-influenced pipeline in B2B categories consistently finds that total pipeline impact is significantly higher than what direct attribution alone captures (based on GrackerAI's analysis, 2025: gracker.ai).
-Add an AI discovery question to your sales qualification calls: "How did you first hear about us?"
+GrackerAI’s 2025 analysis of GEO-influenced pipeline in B2B cybersecurity found total pipeline impact ran significantly higher than direct attribution alone (gracker.ai).
+Add an AI discovery question to your sales qualification calls: “How did you first hear about us?”

 The GEO ROI Calculation Framework